-We Know.
-DJ’s life is not easy.
-Managing the lifestyle of this profession is sometimes one of the main problems of being a successful DJ: Not at all regular schedules, parties, endless travel, stress, live performances and lots of music are not the best allies to stay healthy and balanced.
+We know that a DJ’s life is not easy.
+Managing the lifestyle of this profession is sometimes one of the main problems of being a successful DJ: irregular schedules, parties, endless travel, stress, live performances and lots of music are not the best allies to staying healthy and balanced.

 Taking care of your Health

-Not at all regular schedules, parties, travels, stress, live shows and a lot of music are not the best allies to stay healthy and balanced.
-Take care of the following health tips:
+Irregular schedules, parties, travels, stress, live shows and a lot of music are not the best allies to staying healthy and balanced.

-- Hearing Problems: DJ’s ears are continuously exposed to high volumes and with great intensity, both speakers and headphones.
-This is very harmful to the ear and if you do not take care of yourself it is very possible that you end up losing hearing.
+- Hearing Problems: A DJ’s ears are continuously exposed to high volumes of great intensity, through both speakers and headphones.
+This is very harmful to the ears, and if you do not take care, it is very possible that you could end up losing your hearing.

 - Back, neck, muscular pains: Being on your feet for so many hours, especially in long sessions, DJs often have a very sore back, the spine at the cervical level (neck) and if the mixing desk is at a very low height, it can also affect the lumbar level (waist).

 Stretching, swimming, yoga or pilates is a good solution.

 - Bad eating: DJ’s routine is usually linked to fast food or eating anything at any time.
 This added to the problems such as anxiety and stress mentioned before is a very bad combination, and can lead to diseases such as irritable bowel, ulcers or kidney diseases.

 A good diet, healthy and as natural as possible is the key and one of the best habits a DJ can have.